Updated 2026medium-breed guide

 Low-energy dogs may be less food-motivated.
 Try high-value treats like freeze-dried meat or cheese to increase engagement.

-Lower-energy breeds like the Basset Hound spend more time resting than playing, which shifts your priorities when choosing dog training treats.
+Lower-energy breeds like the Basset Hound spend more time resting than playing, which shifts your priorities.
 Comfort and quality become more important than extreme durability.
-That said, "low energy" does not mean "no energy" -- your Basset Hound still has active moments and deserves products that are well-made and safe.
+That said, "low energy" doesn't mean "no energy" -- your Basset Hound still has active moments and deserves products that are well-made and safe.

 Health Concerns That Affect Dog Training Treat Choice

 The Basset Hound is predisposed to certain health conditions that should directly influence your dog training treats choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Ear Infections: